GokhanTorlak/Projects/README.md

 Finally, we will build a machine learning model that can predict if an individual's application for a credit card will be accepted.

 **3.Predict Blood Donation:** TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.
 Programming Language is python, best model based on TPOT is logistic regression.

+**4.Gradient Boosting Regressor:** The aim of this project is to determine the payment obligations made according to the profiles of the customers who had health insurance and the future risk profile accordingly.
+Programming Language used is Python and Machine Learning Model is Gradient Boosting Regressor.